+What's the problem?
 Mercury has been used extensively in thermostats, fluorescent lighting, thermometers, batteries, and other products.
 The State of Washington implemented many efforts to phase out and restrict the use of mercury-containing products.
 However, some residents and public buildings still have fluorescent lighting, thermostats, thermometers, and batteries.
 Health effects include neurotoxicity, loss of peripheral vision, lack of coordination of movements, impairment of speech, memory loss, and heart damage.
+Who is exposed?
 Mercury can affect people of all ages but has the most severe effects on developing fetuses and young children.
-Technical assistance and incentives: Provide rebates to purchase LED lights and switches from fluorescent lights.
-Policies and regulations: The State of Washington's Mercury Chemical Action Plan bans the sale of certain mercury-containing compounds.
+What have Technical assistance and incentives: other programs Provide rebates to purchase LED lights and switches from fluorescent lights. done?
+What Policies and regulations: be done?
+The State of Washington's Mercury Chemical Action Plan bans the sale of certain mercury-containing compounds.
 The plan requires the labeling of mercury-containing light bulbs and lamps and the removal of mercury from elementary and high schools.
-Communication/information, residential outreach, and behavior change campaigns: Educate residents and businesses on alternatives products without mercury and proper disposal of mercury-containing
+Communication/information, residential outreach, and behavior change campaigns: Educate residents and businesses on alternatives products without mercury and proper disposal of mercury-containing products.
+Carriesaa